justdeko/ds2021_initialtask/README.md

 And setting auth: `wsk property set --auth 23bc46b1-71f6-4ed5-8c54-816aa4f8c502:123zO3xZCLrMN6v2BKK1dXYFpXlPkccOFqm12CdAsMgRU4VrNZ9lyGVCGuMDGIwP`

 If you don't have access for creating actions, you need to do some wskadmin magic, described [here](https://github.com/apache/openwhisk-deploy-kube#administering-openwhisk).
+Also, if you get issues with the whisk CLI like "cannot validate certificate", use `wsk -i` instead of `wsk`.

 Then, run `create_functions.sh` to create the two functions described below (and a helloworld for testing).
 Find more [here](https://github.com/apache/openwhisk/blob/master/docs/actions-python.md) on how to trigger them.

-If you get issues with the whisk CLI like "cannot validate certificate", use `wsk -i` instead of `wsk`

 ### Functions
 1) Hasher: takes a "course" parameter, my name (Denis) and returns a md5 hash.